-Phil was also elected (as a member of the "Saltford 2020" non-political group) to Saltford Parish Council in May 2015 where he is currently Vice Chairman of the Council and Vice Chairman of the Council's Planning Committee.
+Phil was also elected (as a member of the "Saltford 2020" non-political group) to Saltford Parish Council in May 2015 where he is currently Vice Chairman of the Council and Chairman of the Council's Planning Committee.

 Through his management and policy development/publicity roles for the Department of Energy (in the 1980s and 90s) and the Government Office for the South West as Regional Energy Efficiency Officer and Senior Policy Adviser (climate change, resource efficiency and sustainable development), Phil Harding has built up a considerable knowledge of sustainability issues and also an extensive network of professional contacts that he knows to be reliable and effective in their individual areas of expertise.